lukassnoek/introPy/intropy/week_2/psychopy_builder_part1.md

 It is important to realize, though, that when PsychoPy runs Builder experiments, it actually first generates (or "compiles") the experiment as a Python script (as if you created it using the Coder)!

-:::{admonition,attention} ToDo
+:::{admonition} ToDo
+:class: attention
 Let's see this Builder-to-Coder compilation in action.
 If you haven't loaded the demo Builder experiment (`intropy_demo.psyexp`), do so now.
 Then, click the *Compile to script* button (right of the *Edit experiment settings* button).
 This should open the *Coder* interface with the code equivalent of the demo Builder experiment!
 :::

 The generated `intropy_demo.py` script contains the code necessary to run the experiment originally specified in the Builder interface (i.e., in the `intropy_demo.psyexp` file).
 In fact, everytime your run a Builder experiment on your own computer, Psychopy first generates the corresponding Python script, which is then executed to start the experiment.

 Most of the time, you can ignore the script associated with your Builder experiment.
 It may, however, give you some insight about what is going on "under the hood".
 Take a look at the generated script; do you see elements from the demo experiment (e.g., the text or images shown during the demo experiment)?